Hotels & Recommendations

 Now all that’s missing is you.

-The Sailing Collective has two BVI group sailing trips on the calendar for 2019 — February 16 to February 23 and March 24 to March 31 — and we hope you’ll join us!
+The Sailing Collective has group sailing trips on the calendar — operating private and group journeys from November through June — and we hope you’ll join us!
 We’ve got you covered while you’re at sea, but if you need somewhere to stay on land — well, we’ve got you covered there, too.
 Here are four of our favorite hotels and resorts.

 NANNY CAY HOTEL